Composition Tips - disassociation

 Only then can we begin to experiment with all the other good stuff like shutter’s apertures etc. and find the settings we need to capture the image.
 Everything begins with a thought even composition.

 In this video I’ll show you the location and re-create the images we were taking.
-Then it’s time to pre-visualise how you want the image to look in the frame (or composition) and using techniques from my Ultimate Beginners Course, brought together by thinking like a photographer using The 7 Building Blocks of Photography.
+Then it’s time to pre-visualise how you want the image to look in the frame (or composition) and using techniques from my Masterclass in Photography, brought together by thinking like a photographer using The 7 Building Blocks of Photography.

 Are you a beginner?
 If you're still learning about camera settings etc you are not ready for The 7 Blocks of Photography.
-The place for you to learn all that good stuff is the Ultimate Beginners course.
+The place for you to learn all that good stuff is the Masterclass in Photography.